CSCfi/c4gh-transit/README.md

 Artifactory provides checksums for their binaries.
 Select a binary [from this page](https://sds-docker.artifactory.ci.csc.fi/artifactory/webapp/#/artifacts/browse/tree/General/sds-generic-local/c4gh-transit/c4ghtransit), find the checksum on the right-hand side, at the bottom under "Checksums".

+Github Release also provides the artifacts for download.

 Otherwise, calculate the checksum with `sha256sum c4ghtransit-<version>`.

 register the plugin